 Additional US-1 Landscape Infill at US-1 Intersections

-Additional ground landscaping was added to intersections of US-1 (S. Washington Avenue and S. Hopkins Avenue) in the CRA district based on input from citizens who did not favor adding new hanging pedestrian light pole vegetation baskets with faux vegetation.
-The funds that would have paid for the baskets and faux vegetation was then used to plant additional ground vegetation along the US-1 corridor.
-This project was completed in FY2023.
+Additional ground landscaping was added to intersections of US-1 (S. Washington Avenue and S. Hopkins Avenue) in the CRA district based on input from citizens.
+This project is ongoing into FY 2024.